frankiennamdi/commit-log/README.md

 # Tests

-Test are included and test the reading and writing of log information
+Test are included and test the reading and writing of log information.

 # Build

 ```
 ./gradlew clean build"
 ```

+executable is placed here **build/libs/commit-log-1.0-SNAPSHOT.jar**

 # Configuration